-Methods: Three groups of rats were fed orally with IWKE (50, 100, and 200 mg/kg b.w) daily for 28 days.
-Another group (control) received distilled water (10 ml/kg b.w) for the same period.
+Methods: Three groups of Wistar rats were fed orally with IWKE (50, 100, and 200 mg/kg b.w) daily for 28 days.
+The fourth group which is the control was treated with distilled water (10 ml/kg b.w) for the same period.
 The rats were sacrificed on the 29th day, and blood samples, kidney and liver were harvested for analyses.
 Serum levels of alanine aminotransferase (ALT), aspartate aminotransferase (AST), total protein, albumin, bilirubin, creatinine, and urea were determined.
 Kidney and liver sections were examined for histopathological changes.
-Data were subjected to statistical analysis.
+Data were subjected to Student's t-test for statistical analysis.

 Results: Serum levels of creatinine and urea were not significantly altered in the IWKE-treated rats compared with the control.
-At 200 mg/kg b.w, the extract significantly increased (p<0.05) serum levels of ALT, AST, total bilirubin, total protein, and albumin compared with the control.
+At 200 mg/kg b.w, the extract significantly increased (p < 0.05) serum levels of ALT, AST, total bilirubin, total protein, and albumin compared with the control.
 Significant distortions were observed in the liver sections of rats treated with 200 mg/kg b.w IWKE compared with control, but the structure of the kidney section of IWKE-treated rats was not significantly different from the control.

-Conclusion: The results of the study showed that repeated ingestion of Irvingia wombolu kernel at a dose of 200 mg/kg b.w for 28 days induced liver damage, but does not significantly affect renal function.
+Conclusion: The results showed that repeated ingestion of Irvingia wombolu kernel at a dose of 200 mg/kg b.w for 28 days induced liver damage, but does not significantly affect renal function.